saberamini/JSP/README.md

 Change to that directory and create an index.jsp again with appropriate permissions.

 We now want to create a dynamic website that displays the a query as part of the HTML.
 Complete the page below to have this done.
-If you haven't already done so, you can take a look at the <a href=""> This video</a> to get some theory behind these commands.
+If you haven't already done so, you can take a look at the <a href="https://www.lynda.com/Java-tutorials/Up-Running-Java-Applications/435790-2.html"> This video</a> to get some theory behind these commands.

 ```
 <!-- will be hosted at http://munro.humber.ca/~n12345678/ceng254/index.jsp -->